-The following Rules in this Chapter apply only upon Division 1A of Part 4 of the Local Government Act 1989 being repealed.1
+The following Rules in this Chapter are pursuant to the Local Government Act 2020.

 2. Definition

 In this Chapter:

 - 2.1 'Meeting conducted under the auspices of Council' means a Meeting of the kind described in section 131(1) of the Act, and includes a Meeting referred to in Rule 1 of Chapter 6 and in Chapter 8 (whether such a Meeting is known as an 'Advisory Committee' or 'Councillor Briefing' or by some other name); and - 2.2 a member of a Delegated Committee includes a Councillor.